-Full-stack UI extensions are built using React as a primary front end framework and HubSpot's serverless functions as a backend for operations such as fetching data.
-Extensions are built locally using the HubSpot CLI, which you'll use to run a HubSpot local development server for the front end and deploy back end changes to the HubSpot account.
-Extensions are powered by the UI extensions SDK, which offers a number of actions, utilities, and UI components.
+Extensions are built locally using the HubSpot CLI, which you'll use to run a HubSpot local development server for the front-end and deploy back-end changes to the HubSpot account.
+Extensions are powered by the UI extensions SDK, which offers a number of utilities, including UI components to create the visual elements of the extension.
 The UI extensions SDK is published as an npm package, which you'll include in the package.json

 file within the extensions